patrikx3/onenote/README.md

 * Press `ALT` to access the menu
 * Desktop menu system integration
 * Window zoom functionality
+* **Tab bar** — add, switch, and close account tabs.
+Click `+` to add a Personal or Corporate tab.
+Each tab shows the logged-in account email.
 * Dark mode (non-official workaround — may have minor inconsistencies since it is not directly supported by Microsoft)
 * Launch minimized with the `--minimized` argument